Scalar Triplet Leptogenesis with a CP violating phase: Conclusion

 \section{Conclusion}

-We have studied baryogenesis through leptogenesis from the decay of scalar triplets.
-The coexistence of two decay processes of latter and hence two branching ratios ($\Delta-\phi$ and $\Delta-L$) introduce new features in leptogenesis as compared to other scenarios.
-The amount of baryon asymmetry generation depends on the strength of $CP$ violation and efficiency of the $CP$ violating decay.
-The $CP$ asymmetry parameter is determined by the complex phases of the Yukawa matrix and vev of the triplet scalar through the neutrino mass matrix, triplet mass and branching ratios of triplet scalars to the doublet scalars and the SM leptons.
-It is known that strongly hierarchical branching ratios enhance the efficiency but suppress the $CP$ violation.
+We have studied baryogenesis through leptogenesis from the decay of scalar triplet in the SM, augmented with two triplet scalars.
+The coexistence of two decay processes of lighter triplet and hence two branching ratios ($B_L$ and $B_\phi$) introduce new features in leptogenesis as compared to other scenarios.
+The amount of baryon asymmetry generation depends on the strength of CP violation and efficiency of the CP violating decay.
+The CP asymmetry parameter is determined by the complex phases of the Yukawa matrix and vev of the triplet scalar through the neutrino mass matrix, triplet mass, and branching ratios of triplet scalars to the doublet scalars and the SM leptons.
+It is known that strongly hierarchical branching ratios enhance the efficiency but suppress the CP violation.
 The generation of baryon asymmetry then requires the mass of the triplets to be between $\sim 10^9 - 10^{12}$ GeV.
-In our study, we find that for a sizable amount of $CP$ asymmetry ($\sim 10^{-7}$) and efficiency ($\sim 10^{-2}$) the triplet mass can be as low as $2\times 10^{10}$ GeV.
+In our study, we find that for a sizable amount of CP asymmetry ($\sim 10^{-7}$) and efficiency ($\sim 10^{-2}$) the triplet mass can be as low as $1\times 10^{10}$ GeV.
 In this case, the order of magnitude of generated baryon asymmetry matches with the observed value.
-The reported value of triplet mass is suitable for studying the flavour effects in leptogenesis.
+The reported value of triplet mass is suitable for studying the flavor effects in leptogenesis.
+The CP asymmetries arise because of the interference of the tree level diagram with one loop diagrams mediated by doublet Higgs and leptons.
+The former one is both lepton number violating as well as lepton flavor violating ($\epsilon^{L_i (\slashed{L}, \slashed{F})}$) and the latter one is only lepton flavor violating ($\epsilon^{L_i(\slashed{F})}$).
+The purely flavored, $\epsilon^{L_i(\slashed{F})}$ dominates over the $\epsilon^{L_i (\slashed{L}, \slashed{F})}$ in the case where triplets couple to leptons more than the doublet Higgs.
+This ensures the hierarchical branching ratios, $B_L \gg B_\phi$.
+In our study, the contributions to CP asymmetry parameters are determined from the elements of the Yukawa coupling matrix which in turn are determined from neutrino mass matrix elements.
+In our study, the CP asymmetry arising from the purely lepton flavor violating part comes out to be negligible as compared to the lepton flavor and number violating part.
+So, producing adequate BAU seems not attainable for purely flavored leptogenesis.
+However, the other choice of $B_\phi \gg B_L$ and flavor effects show to meet the objective with the proper choice of CP violating phases of the vev of the triplet Higgs scalar and other phases of neutrino mass matrix.
+The phase of the complex vev of the triplet scalar is constrained from analysis from scalar potential as $\alpha \neq n\pi, n= 1,2, 3,\cdots$.
+Also, requiring non-zero CP violation, the phase $\alpha$ is constrained.
+We also study the possibility of TeV scale leptogenesis taking resonant effects into account where the two triplet scalars can be nearly degenerate in their masses.